yrq110/TinyGoogle/README.md

   </a>
 </p>

 > Note: the demo may need some spin up time if nobody has accessed it for a certain period.

 ## Features

 * Search content by Google Custom Search API
-* Ignore gfw to use google search
+* Ignore [GFW](https://en.wikipedia.org/wiki/Great_Firewall) to use google search

+## Search Times

+There are 4 engines in this demo.
+Each engine can search 100 times/day.

+If the demo run out of search times when you use, please try just another day.

+## Requirements

+* python 2.7.10 (haven't port to python3 yet)
+* flask 0.10.1
+* gunicorn 19.6.0
+* requests 2.11.1
+* flask-bootstrap 3.3.7.0

 ## Build Setup